 "Wouldn't it be amazing to be able to do 5,000 BASE jumps?" says Miles Daisher, member of the Red Bull Air Force, in the latest episode of Miles Above, the video series on the elite skydiving team.
 The latest segment is devoted to Miles' goal of out-jumping every other BASE jumper on the planet.

-The bridge that caught his eye was the Perrine Bridge – a 486-foot tall skyway over the Snake River Canyon – and the woman who caught his heart: a five-foot-two tall local woman named Nikki.
+The bridge that caught his eye was the Perrine Bridge -- a 486-foot tall skyway over the Snake River Canyon -- and the woman who caught his heart: a 5-foot-2 tall local woman named Nikki.

 This undeniable double whammy landed Miles in Twin Falls, Idaho, the BASE jumping Mecca of the United States, where a life of daddyhood and freefall come together seamlessly with days spent hucking reverse gainers off the Perrine Bridge.

 "I can do three jumps in an hour," said Miles of his prime BASE jumping location next to home, "And then still go and have a day with my kids or get to that 'Honey Do' list my wife's been building up for a long time."

 Watch a new episode of 'Miles Above' every Tuesday.
 You can find the entire video series here.